-This article is the first of a 4-part series about the different types of salespeople.
+This article is the second of a 4-part series about the different types of salespeople.
 In a world of so much information, so many tips and strategies about selling, it’s crucial to understand your unique shape and make-up as a person.

 If you can do so, you’ll be clear about how you can grow and develop, and avoid the fads and stop chasing trends that don’t make sense for yourself.

 Are you an Explorer Salesperson?
 If you are not sure, you can take a test here, or you can leave your name in the contact form to learn more about yourself.

 In this section, we will be looking at the key strengths, and challenges Explorer salespeople likely will face.